Can You Be Recalled From Inactive Ready Reserve to Active Duty?

 FOR ALL ENLISTEES: If this is my initial enlistment, I must serve a total of eight (8) years.
 Any part of that service not served on active duty must be served in a Reserve Component unless I am sooner discharged.

-It's also important to be familiar with the rules of stop-loss, that is, how military personnel can be required to stay past an agreed-upon date of separation in the event of a national emergency.
-Created after the Vietnam War, stop-loss, or involuntary extension of an enlistment contract is a controversial provision.
-It has been put into effect in recent years in several conflicts, including following the Sept.
-11, 2001, terrorist attacks on the World Trade Center in New York City.
+It's also important to be familiar with the rules of stop-loss—that is, how military personnel can be required to stay past an agreed-upon date of separation in the event of a national emergency.
+Created after the Vietnam War, stop-loss, or involuntary extension of an enlistment contract, is a controversial provision.
+The military has put it into effect in recent years in several conflicts, including following the September 11, 2001, terrorist attacks on the World Trade Center in New York City.

 Retirees (those who spend at least 20 years in the military and draw retired pay) can be recalled to active duty for life.
-However, the policy established in DOD Directive 1352.1 - Management and Mobilization of Regular and Reserve Retired Military Members, makes the recall to active duty unlikely for those who have been retired for more than five years, and those over age 60.
+However, the policy established in "DoD Instruction 1352.01 - Management of Regular and Reserve Retired Military Members" makes the recall to active duty unlikely for those who have been retired for more than five years, and those over age 60.